INTRODUCTION TO FOUNDATION COURSES

 Over time, all skin areas of the body age, with the damage mainly being caused by excessive sun exposure.
 This exposure to sunlight can result in facial wrinkles, sagging, dryness, liver spots and growths.
 Cigarette smoking and inherited factors may also contribute.

 Increasingly, people are turning to cosmetic and/or medical treatments to combat these features of aging.
 The treatments available range from surgical procedures to rejuvenation techniques such as chemical peels, dermabrasion, and laser resurfacing.
-Other popular options include the use of Botox injections and injectable dermal fillers.
+Other popular options include the use of anti-wrinkle injections and injectable dermal fillers.

 Local anaesthesia is not usually required.
 The skin is cleaned and the treatment is injected into areas of the face where it is needed.
 Each area usually requires several injections and the process takes around ten minutes.